DavidBjerreBjoerklund/RhinoToSlicer/Readme.md

 This repository contains a packaged Rhino Python plug-in that exports the current selection as a STEP file and opens it inside [PrusaSlicer](https://www.prusa3d.com/page/prusaslicer_424/).
-Once installed, the plug-in adds a `SendToPrusa` command to Rhino so a single click can send the active model to the slicer.
+Once installed, the plug-in adds a `Slice` command to Rhino so a single click can send the active model to the slicer.

 ## Features